IT terms that are hard to read at first sight

 It is often used with time-related words like synchronicity and chronicleChrono Trigger is a masterpiece (I like the robot episode)

-I almost lost my mind when I heard that
+I almost rotted my brain when I heard that

 ◆ There are various types of Lambda

-, but the ones I often use are AWS Lambda or Python Lambda's
+, but the author often uses AWS Lambda or Python Lambda.

 No Japanese person knows how to pronounce

-K8s has eight letters between the initial K and the final s.
-It has a sk8er vibe.
+K8s has 8 letters between the initial K and the final s.
+Kind of like a sk8er.

 The name Kubernetes comes from the Greek word κυβερνήτης (kivermitis), which means helmsman or pilot, and the logo is designed to resemble a ship's rudder

-It is used differently from CHAR, so please refer to the official website.
+Its usage is different from CHAR, soplease refer to the official documentation.

 I might write again if I feel like it